GameStop frenzy leaves behind a mess for Wall Street regulators

 “I implore investors to be highly skeptical of any advice they receive from the Internet.
 People should do thorough research before making investment decisions and verify all information before acting on it,” Ronald C. Long, administrator of the SEC’s regional office in Philadelphia, who led the probe, said at the time.

-In 1999, the SEC filed a civil complaint alleging that four Southern California men had joined in a scheme to manipulate the stock of a bankrupt commercial printer company by spreading phony takeover rumors on the web.
+In 1999, the SEC filed a civil complaint alleging that four Southern California men had joined in a scheme to manipulate the stock of a bankrupt commercial printer company by spreading phony takeover rumors on the Web.

-Over a November weekend, working in a library at the University of California Los Angeles, the three created numerous accounts on Internet message boards and posted messages falsely claiming that NEI Webworld would be acquired by LGC Wireless, a privately held telecommunications company.
+Over a November weekend, working in a library at the University of California at Los Angeles, the three created numerous accounts on Internet message boards and posted messages falsely claiming that NEI Webworld would be acquired by LGC Wireless, a privately held telecommunications company.

 The rumors, which were fabricated, drove NEIP’s share price from 13 cents on a Friday to more than $15 by Monday, according to the SEC complaint, giving the men a profit of about $364,000.

-Two of the men, who had done the same thing with several other thinly traded stocks, pled guilty to one criminal charge of securities fraud and were sentenced to short prison terms.
+Two of the men, who had done the same thing with several other thinly traded stocks, pleaded guilty to one criminal charge of securities fraud and were sentenced to short prison terms.
 Courts eventually ordered the four men to pay roughly $1 million in disgorged profits and fines.